-Starting a poultry farm in Kenya can be a costly affair.
+Starting a poultry farm in Kenya can be costly.
 The cost of setting up a small-scale poultry farm is estimated at KES 1.5 million.

-This cost includes the purchase of 500 chicks, construction of a poultry house and purchase of equipment.
+This cost includes the purchase of 500 chicks, the construction of a poultry house, and the purchase of equipment.

 It is a very good way to make a living and to also provide food for your family.

-However, there are a few things that you need to know before you start the venture in Kenya.
+However, there are a few things that you need to know before you start this business in Kenya.